hairetikos/np2debug/win9x/readme.txt

 ·Overview

-Based on the PC - 9801 VX 21, the major functions of the PC - 9801 series are implemented by software It is an emulator to reproduce.
+Based on the PC - 9801 VX 21, the major functions of the PC - 9801 series are implemented by software, so allowing the operation of PC - 98 software.

-Neko - Project II reproduces the standard hardware of the PC - 9801 series and Some BIOS and C bus devices are only available.
-For this reason, MS - DOS etc works, but those using ROM such as N88 - BASIC and LIO etc It does not work as standard.
-In order to operate these, it is necessary to acquire the ROM from the actual machine There is.
+Neko Project II reproduces the standard hardware of the PC - 9801 series and some BIOS and C bus devices, such as video controllers and sound cards.
+For this reason, programs installed from floppy disk, such as MS-DOS work, but ROM-based programs such as N88-BASIC and LIO etc. are not supported out of the box.
+In order to operate these, it is necessary to acquire ROM images from the actual machine.

-· Minimum operating environment
+· Minimum system requirements

 486 DX 2 or higher processor
 Microsoft - Windows 4.00 (Windows 95 / NT 4)